replikativ/datahike/README.md

 data management solutions.
-We have spoken to many backend engineers and Clojure developers, who tried to stay away from Datomic just because of its proprietary nature and we think in this regard Datahike should make an approach to Datomic easier and vice-versa people who only want to use the goodness of datalog in small scale applications should not worry about setting up and depending on Datomic.
+We have spoken to many backend engineers and Clojure developers, who tried to stay away from Datomic just because of its proprietary nature and we think in this regard Datahike should make an approach to Datomic easier and vice-versa people who only want to use the goodness of Datalog in small scale applications should not worry about setting up and depending on Datomic.